From a very young age, we’re taught in school about seasonal patterns in the world of plants and animals alike.

-If your little guy or girl DOES decide to chow down, if even just a little, don’t let them simply go back to sleep as they will need to digest their food.
-Encourage him to bask by removing his hide.
+If they do decide to chow down, if even just a little, don’t let them simply go back to sleep as they will need to digest their food.
+Encourage them to bask by removing their hide.

-First and foremost, you should understand that the only reason you should even attempt to stop your bearded dragon from undergoing brumation should be because either A) They are not healthy enough to go without food for that long or B) They are under a year old (although this is still a topic of much discussion).
+Typically, the ONLY reasons you should attempt to stop your bearded dragon from brumating are because A) They are not healthy enough to go without food for that long or B) They are under a year old (although this is still a topic of much discussion).

 Also, you should be prepared for your dragon to potentially undergo a slight personality change as not allowing them to brumate can lead to aggravation, stress, and even some hostility.

-Since brumation is such a natural, instinctual part of a dragon’s life, you will need to think long and hard about whether preventing brumation is truly warranted.
+Since brumation is such a natural, instinctual part of a dragon’s life, you will need to think long and hard about whether preventing brumation is ideal.

 If you suspect your bearded dragon is too sickly or weak, make an appointment with a legitimate reptile vet ASAP.
 They’ll help you decide if you should allow your dragon to brumate or not.

-Now, if your vet advises you to prevent/stop brumation OR your dragon is under a year old and/or quite small for their age, there are some measures you can take to at the very least, shorten the brumation period…
+If your vet advises you to prevent/stop brumation OR your dragon is under a year old and/or quite small for their age, consider the following tips…

 Make sure you handle your dragon frequently and allow them to get out and explore often.
 If you can, also take them outside and allow them to absorb sunlight.